 5. Funding for Advocacy

-If someone is likely to need an advocate for the foreseeable future, the funding for this should be identified and agreed as part of the personal budget setting process.
+If a person is likely to need an advocate for the foreseeable future, the funding for this should be identified and agreed as part of the personal budget setting process.
 If someone needs an independent advocate to support and represent them in the assessment and support planning processes, it is unlikely they would have a personal budget at that point; an application for funding for advocacy must be made to the Team Manager.